Encryption and decryption

 Use RSA public key algorithms to encrypt and decrypt

 One of the frequently performed computing tasks is public key encryption and decryption.
 Rust and C++ code vastly outperforms JavaScript code in these tasks.
-In this tutorial, let's use pure Rust implementation of the RSA algorithm as an example to show how to perform public key encryption and decryption in a Node.js web service.
+In this tutorial, let's use as an example to show how to perform public key encryption and decryption in a Node.js web service.

 The following Rust functions perform the encryption and decryption tasks.